Libby Daily Weather Forecast - NewsBreak

 LIBBY, MT(Updated at 8am ET)Here's your weather forecast for the next four days.

-Patchy fog then slight chance of light rain during the day; while partly cloudy then patchy fog overnight
+Slight chance of light rain then mostly sunny during the day; while partly cloudy then areas of frost overnight

 - Light wind